dansand/ResChapter/content/numpy.md

 The key thing you need to understand is taht when we create a varible (usinf the `=` sign), the object on thr RHS of the `=` is now assigned to the varibale name.
 The object (in this case an array of numbers) gets stired in memory, and the name we _chose_ for our variable becomes the object that we work with.
 This might be easier to see in the following piece od code, where we plot the contents of our `data` variable.

+A couple of introductions to variables can be found here...

 The following lines will produce a simple plot of the the data.
 The only thing you need to understand here is that there is a pythin function called `plt.plot` that generates plots.
 To actually use this fucntion we have to hand it an object to plot.
 In this case it was our varible (our Numpy array) called data.

 ```python